 5. Simple Stoneware

-What I love about European country and French farmhouse kitchen style is how every object chosen for decoration must also function.
+What I love about European country and French farmhouse kitchen style is how every object chosen for decoration must also function for the space.
 Here’s a simple piece that isn’t just for show.

 See this for more farmhouse decor ideas scored from Target.